 Sweet treats are a part of the history of Italian food, just as much as pasta and pizza are.
-For even the most disciplined traveler to Italy, it is hard to say no to all the delicious temptations that await you.
-It seems that every bar- caffe' or pasticceria has an endless display of cookies, chocolates or some other enticement.
+For even the most disciplined traveler to Italy, it is hard to say no to all the delicious temptations that await.
+It seems that every bar, café or pasticceria has an endless display of cookies, chocolates or some other enticement.
 Italian desserts range in flavor from slightly bitter to sweet but usually not overwhelmingly sweet and are often best served with a wine.

 Below is a small sample of traditional Italian favorites for those who love to indulge.
 Be prepared to sample dozens more that are not listed such as regional specialties and of course gelato.
 However if indulgent desserts are not your thing, keep in mind that many Italians prefer fresh fruit after a meal, which is often just as abundant as the sweets and used in numerous varieties of fresh fruit tarts.

 A visit to any Italian bakery will show just how many flavors, shapes and colors Italian style cookies (which are called biscotti in Italian) come in.
 Many Italian cookies have a crumbly, slightly sweet flavor and a usually hard texture.
 What is known as “biscotti” in the US are Italian cantucci, slightly bitter cookies, usually served with red wine.

 Italian patisserie goods do not only involve cookies, though: think of the magnificence and deliciousness of Martorana fruit, a typical Sicilian treat made of marzipan and shaped and colored to resemble real fruit.
 Martorana dough is made with almonds, but is somehow slightly less sugary and sweet than regular marzipan.

 Italian Desserts: Traditional Holiday Sweetbreads